 The story for this game started in 2000 when women’s rugby began at BYU.
 The script was revamped in 2010 when the women’s rugby squad chose to chase honor rather than a national title.
 In 2015, the script from this story was changed again when the rugby team became officially recognized by BYU.
 All of these stories became one telling tale of a team in 2019 that featured not only the current roster but every athlete that has ever put on a rugby jersey representing BYU.

 When the women’s rugby squad at BYU was first organized in 2000, there were only a few players that started the program, and recruiting was tough.
 Students left the following summer, and only a few came back the following year.
-Julia Hobbs, a player from Oklahoma, was instrumental in keeping the program afloat at that point.
+Oklahoma native Julia Hobbs was instrumental in keeping the program afloat at that point.

 “She was the one that gathered all the girls after that and kept the program going on their own without the school because they weren’t sanctioned at that time,” BYU women’s rugby head coach Tom Waqa said.